Governance and Leadership

 The SLMHC Board is led by Sadie Maxwell, representing Windigo First Nation Council.
 She chairs Board meetings and represents the organization.
 This application of the principle of “proportional representation” has helped the Board operate as a fully integrated board.

 Similarly, all Board committees have balanced Anishinaabe and non-native membership.

 The role of the Traditional Healer is similar to that of the two physicians who sit as board members.
-The Traditional Healer is a member of the Patient Services/Quality Improvement Committee of the Board, and as a member and co-chair of the Elders' Council, provides the linkage to the SLMHC Board.
+The Traditional Healer is a member of the Quality and Patient Safety Committee of the Board and is a member and co-chair of the Elders’ Council, providing the linkage to the SLMHC Board.
 The Traditional Healer also provides support and advice to the on-going development of the Traditional Healing, Medicines, Food and Supports Program.

-Douglas Semple, originally from Wunnummin Lake First Nation, serves as an advisor to the Board of Directors.
+Douglas Semple, originally from Wunnummin Lake First Nation, serves as an advisor to the Board of Directors and CEO.
 He supports the Board leadership and management of SLMHC with practical cross-cultural advice and communications, issues management, political and other support.